uhunkler/PebbleUI-Sketch/src/documents/sketchplugin.md

 To set the time in the "Pebble UI" template select the "[hands]" layer group, enter the time in the dialogue and click on the "Set" button.

 ## How to install the plugin "pebble-dialogue"
-Download the "PebbleUI-Sketch" repository from GitHub and copy the "pebble-dialogue" and the "lib" folder from the repository folder "Sketch-plugins" into the Sketch plugins folder on the computer.
+Download the [PebbleUI-Sketch](https://github.com/uhunkler/PebbleUI-Sketch) repository from GitHub and copy the "pebble-dialogue" and the "lib" folder from the repository folder "Sketch-plugins" into the Sketch plugins folder on the computer.
 To open the Sketch 3 plugins folder on the computer use the Sketch menu "Plugins > Reveal plugins folder...".